zbuhrer/ttrpg/README.md

 Here's what you can do right now:

 -   **Create Your Character:** Choose a name, race, class, and background.
 These choices influence the kind of stories you'll experience.
--   **Explore an Ever-Changing Story:** The game uses a smart storyteller to create scenes, conversations, and quests based on how you describe your character, and what *you* choose to do.
+-   **Explore an Ever-Changing Story:** The game uses a smart storytelling system to create scenes, conversations, and quests based on how you describe your character, and what *you* choose to do.
 -   **Save Your Progress:**  Pick up where you left off and continue your unique adventure.
 -   **Engage in Simple Combat:** Face enemies, roll for initiative, and resolve basic attacks.
 -   **Navigate a Simple World:** Use the UI to begin questing.

 We're currently working on:

-1. Making combat more exciting and strategic
+1. Making combat more exciting and strategic.
 2. Adding a cool inventory system to collect items and gear.
 3. Creating more surprising and varied quests that branch in unexpected ways.